MCCTeam/Minecraft-Console-Client/docs/guide/creating-bots.md

 When the Chat Bot (Script) has been initialized for the first time the `Initialize` method will be called.
 In it you can initialize variables, eg. Dictionaries, etc..

+::: tip
-> **ℹ️ NOTE: For allocating resources like a database connection, we recommend allocating them in `AfterGameJoined` and freeing them in `OnDisconnect`**.
+**For allocating resources like a database connection, we recommend allocating them in `AfterGameJoined` and freeing them in `OnDisconnect`**
+:::.

 ## Examples